Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-- Do we need to obtain all the documentation/information from our associated providers?
+- Do we need to obtain documentation from other providers?

 -

-Yes, it is the responsibility of the billing provider to respond to the request for medical records related to the care you provided.
-This includes all medical records that reside with a third party (e.g. clinics, labs, hospitals, physicians).
+Yes, the billing provider is responsible for obtaining and providing all requested medical record documentation related to the services billed.
+This includes medical records that reside with a third party (e.g. clinics, labs, hospitals, physicians).

 -